laanwj/bitcoin/README.md

 what is nice
 --------------

+- passes the tests as well as seems to work normally on x86_64 as well as ARM64.

 - minimalism: lmdb consists of just two implementation files and two headers.
 These are currently hacked into the build system.